To access full (non-subtitled) videos of witness testimony for a village, please visit the Registered users area

 "We managed to find many fugitives.
-The dead and injured were taken to the execution site by members of the company.
-I had to wear a dead woman with a comrade as far as the killing site.
-There I saw a pit, which measured 10m long, 3m wide and 2m deep.
-According to me the grave was already filled to 1/3 of dead people, men, women and children.
+The dead and injured were taken to the execution site by members of the unit.
+I had to carry a dead woman with a comrade as far as the killing site.
+There, I saw a pit, which was 10m long, 3m wide and 2m deep.
+To the best of my knowledge, the grave was already filled a third of the way up with dead people - men, women and children.
 I spent a brief time at the execution site.
-I saw how the victims jumped or were pushed into the pit, where they lay on people already killed.
-Then they were shot from the edge of the mass grave with a machine gun".
-[Deposition of Heinrich S., made on July 4, 1962, a member of a police battalion who took an active part in the liquidation of Lakhva ghetto; B162-4954]
+I saw how the victims jumped or were pushed into the pit, where they lay on people who had already been killed.
+Then, they were shot from the edge of the mass grave with a machine gun."
+[Deposition of Heinrich S., made on July 4, 1962, a member of a police battalion who took an active part in the liquidation of the Lakhva ghetto; B162-4954]

-In the interwar period Lakhva was located in Poland.
-There were many Jewish organizations: Zionist movements, a sport association Maccabi, a Tarbut school.
-In general the Jews worked in stores, workshops, mills and warehouses.
+During the interwar period, Lakhva was located in Poland.
+There were many Jewish organizations: Zionist movements, a sport association or Maccabi, a Tarbut school.
+Typically, the Jews worked in stores, workshops, mills and warehouses.
 On the eve of World War II, about 2,300 Jews were living in Lakhva.
 The town was first under Soviet administration in 1939.
-Many Jewish organizations were banned.
-The three synagogues were closed.
+Many Jewish organizations were banned and the three synagogues were closed.

-The Germans came to Lakhva in July 1941.
-In April 1942 a ghetto divided into two parts was created along the river and.
-The local Ukrainian and Belorussian police guarded the place.
+The Germans arrived in Lakhva in July 1941.
+In April 1942, a ghetto, divided into two parts, was established next to the river.
+The local Ukrainian and Belarusian police guarded the ghetto.
 Some young Jews organized an underground resistance group.
 The liquidation of the ghetto took place on September 02, 1942, and was conducted by the Security Police based in Pinsk.
 When the Germans entered the ghetto, the Jews set fire to the building of the Judenrat.
-Some Jews succeeded to escape while the ghetto was burning.
-About 600 Jews managed to reach the Pripyat River.
-Some of them joined the partisans in the forests.
-About 1,500 Jews were killed during the ghetto’s uprising, and around 300 were shot in the pits.
+Some Jews managed to escape while the ghetto was burning.
+About 600 Jews were able to reach the Pripyat River and some of them joined up with the partisans in the forests.
+About 1,500 Jews were killed during the ghetto uprising, and approximately 300 were shot in mass pits.
 Only 90 Jews from Lakhva survived.

 Do you have additional information regarding a village that you would like to share with Yahad ?